cipollone/trace-dfa/README.md

 Finds the minimum Deterministic Finite-State Automaton (*DFA*) that is consisted the given accepted and rejected sequences.

-The program reads .xes files and uses that logs as input sequences.
+The program reads .xes files and uses these logs as input sequences.

 This project is a small implementation of: Marijn J. H. Heule and Sicco Verwer.
 2010.
 Exact DFA identification using SAT solvers.